 Breathing Under Water

-The work draws from multiple systems of communication: white flags of surrender, black flags of resistance, a blue field of retreat, and the structured language of maritime signal flags.
-These systems are reworked through hand and material—cotton yarn, repetitive stitching, and the accumulation of small, deliberate actions.
+Each object has been reworked through hand and material—cotton yarn, repetitive stitching, and the accumulation of small, deliberate actions.
 Each piece is built through a process that mirrors the conditions it reflects: slow, attentive, and often inefficient, like cutting grass one blade at a time with a pair of scissors.
 The labor is not separate from the meaning—it is the meaning.

 We suffer to get well.